estebanramirezm/estebanramirezm.gihub.io/README.md

 ### by Esteban Ramírez
 Welcome to my GitHub page!

 This page is where I’ve put together some cool projects from different classes I've taken.
-It showcases the effort I've put in and all the stuff I've learned along the way.
-Hope you find it interesting!
+It showcases all the stuff I've learned along the way.
+I hope you find it interesting!

 ## Intro to Web Development (HTML / CSS / JavaScript)
 * [Basic Cookie Recipe (in-Class)](https://estebanramirezm.github.io/classProjects/Cookie%20Website%20(in-Class)/cookies.html)